FORSIT-Group/nestjs-keycloak-admin-restful/README.md

 # Keycloak Admin Client for NestJs

+This repository is a fork of https://github.com/anonrig/nestjs-keycloak-admin with a restful structure.

 ## Initialize KeycloakModule

 Adjust your `app.module.ts` like this, to activated the authentication and authorization guards.